 Point‐to‐Point Encryption (P2PE)

 A commonly used solution that we implement for our own customers leverages PIN pad devices that support Point-to-Point Encryption (P2PE).
 These PIN pad devices (from Magtek, Ingenico, Verifone, ID Tech, and others) connect to the USB port on a desktop computer and have a keypad for entering payment card data.
 The TokenEx P2PE service integrates with contact center applications in conjunction with the encryption PIN pad device, reading the encrypted PAN as it is entered and transmitting the encrypted data directly to the TokenEx Cloud Security Platform.
-Once the encrypted cardholder data reaches TokenEx, it is decrypted, tokenized, and stored in a cloud data vault.
+Once the encrypted cardholder data reaches TokenEx, it is decrypted, tokenized, and stored offsite.
 Only the token is returned to the contact center for additional processing and storage, removing the sensitive cardholder data from an organization’s systems and that portion of the cardholder data environment from the scope of PCI compliance.

 For many organizations, contact centers have become the nexus of omnichannel commerce.
 Learn how to make that shift by downloading our free case study.

 Similar to segmentation, data minimization helps reduce the scope and amount of controls of PCI compliance.
 This practice is sometimes also referred to as descoping.
 It might seem obvious that the easiest way to minimize your data-related compliance obligations is not to store sensitive data in the first place, but for most organizations, this is impossible.
 You have to ingest and keep payment card information and personal data on file to accept payments, secure reservations, track rewards, or perform other tasks necessary for business.
 However, this inevitability doesn’t mean you can’t make a concerted effort to map the data in your systems and evaluate which types of data you absolutely must store and which can be scrubbed from your network.
 Any cardholder data that is not stored in your internal systems does not fall underneath the umbrella of PCI compliance.